Church of the Gesù (Montreal): Architecture

 Experienced Irish-American architect Patrick Keely developed plans that drew heavily on the Church of the Gesù in Rome, a grand Roman Baroque church in which Ignatius of Loyola, founder of the Society of Jesus, is buried.
 The Church of the Gesù in Montreal retained the Italian name of Jesus, found in its Roman counterpart.

 The Gesù in Montreal is a not an exact replica of the Gesù in Rome.
 It is nevertheless a large church of about 4400 m2 with a vault height of 22.9 m above ground level.
 This is the only entirely baroque-style church in Montreal.
 The church was to be topped by two bell towers on either side of the entrance.
 The bases were constructed, although the towers were never completed for financial reasons.
 A large part of the funds raised for construction of the church were used instead to support the Collège Sainte-Marie.

 The vault of the Gesù consists of five arches.
 It is adorned with frescoes by American painter Daniel Muller, who replicated work from the German school of Düsseldorf, depicting the life of Jesus.
-In this church, there is a statue of Notre-Dame-de-Liesse, brought from France in 1877, which contains the ashes of the original statue burned during the French Revolution.